MarynaShavlak/phonebook/README.md

 ### 👥 Groups Management Features:
 - **Create, Edit, and Delete Groups**:
-   - ✨ Create: Users can make custom groups, ensuring uniqueness in group names.
+   - ✨ Create custom groups with unique names.
-   - 🖊️ Edit: Modify existing groups, with checks to avoid duplicate names.
+   - 🖊️ Edit existing groups, avoiding duplicate names.
-   - 🗑️ Delete: Permanently remove unnecessary groups, excluding associated contacts.
+   - 🗑️ Permanently remove unnecessary groups without deleting associated contacts.
 - **Manage Contacts sithin Groups**:
    -  Contacts can be assigned to specific groups for better organization.
 - **Merge Groups**:
-   - 🔄 Efficient Merging: Users can merge groups for a simplified structure.
+   - 🔄 Efficiently merge groups with a new custom name.
-   - 📝 Custom Names: Choose a new group name during merging.
-   - 🔄  Contact Integrity: Ensure uniqueness when merging groups with the same contacts.
+   - 📝 Ensure uniqueness when merging groups with the same contacts.
 - **Search and Sort Groups**:
-   - 🔍 Effortlessly find groups by name using the intuitive search bar, ensuring swift navigation.
+   - 🔍 Effortlessly find groups by name using the intuitive search bar.
-   - 🔄 Streamline group organization with sorting options based on name or date added, available in both ascending and descending order for seamless arrangement.
+   - 🔄  Streamline group organization with sorting options based on name or date added.
 - **Show/Hide Contacts in Group and Drag-and-Drop Functionality**:
    - 👁️ One-click toggle for instant visibility control of contacts within a group.
    - 🔄 Effortless drag-and-drop enables smooth contact movement between groups.